json-api-dotnet/JsonApiDotNetCore/docs/usage/options.md

 ## Relative Links

 All links are absolute by default.
-However, you can configure relative links.
+However, you can configure relative links:

 ```c#
 options.UseRelativeLinks = true;